elegant-scipy/elegant-scipy/markdown/preface.markdown

 Building on NumPy and SciPy, an entire ecosystem of apps and libraries has grown dramatically over the past few years, spanning a broad spectrum of disciplines that includes astronomy, biology, meteorology and climate science, and materials science, among others.

 This growth shows no sign of abating.
-For example, the Software Carpentry organization (http://software-carpentry.org/), which teaches Python to scientists, currently cannot keep up with demand, and is running "teacher training" every quarter — with a long waitlist.
-As another example, Thomas Robitaille and Chris Beaumont [documented](https://nbviewer.jupyter.org/github/ChrisBeaumont/adass_proceedings/blob/master/Mining%20acknowledgments%20in%20ADS.ipynb) in 2014
+Thomas Robitaille and Chris Beaumont [documented](https://nbviewer.jupyter.org/github/ChrisBeaumont/adass_proceedings/blob/master/Mining%20acknowledgments%20in%20ADS.ipynb) in 2014
 Python's growing use in astronomy.
 Here's what we found when we [updated](https://gist.github.com/jni/3339985a016572f178d3c2f18e27ec0d) their plot in the second half of 2016: